pxlvre/boltzmann/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+The choice of AGPL-3.0 aligns with the principles outlined by Vitalik Buterin in his post ["Why I used to prefer permissive licenses and now favor copyleft"](https://vitalik.eth.limo/general/2025/07/07/copyleft.html), ensuring that improvements and derivatives remain open and accessible to the community.